near/docs/docs/api/near-rest-api-server.md

 sidebar_label: REST API SERVER
 ---

-> [NEAR REST API Server](https://github.com/near-examples/near-rest-api-server) is a project that allows you to interact with the NEAR blockchain using a simple REST API.
+> [NEAR REST API Server](https://github.com/near-examples/near-rest-api-server) is a project that allows you create your own simple REST API server that interacts with the NEAR blockchain.

 ---